 - Flexible Spending Accounts (FSA)

 - Consumer Credit Counseling (referrals through UI Employee Assistance Program): The UI Employee Assistance Program offers support for faculty and staff who are having financial difficulties.
-Through an arrangement with the Horizon's Financial Health and Wellness Program, the UI EAP will pay for a one time financial consultation with the program.
-Horizons: a Family Service Alliance offers meetings with a financial expert to discuss financial management concerns.
+Through an arrangement with the Horizon's Financial Health and Wellness Program, the UI EAP will pay for up to three consultations with a financial expert to discuss financial management concerns.
 They offer a wide variety of classes and supports through their programs-many at reduced fees or free.
 UI faculty or staff members who would like to take advantage of this free consultation are asked to have a one-time meeting with an EAP counselor.

 - Free access to the course, Finances of Caregiving, providing participants materials and guidance to assist family caregivers in protecting their assets and preparing for their own retirement while providing care.